Saba Soomekh

-Saba T. Soomekh (صبا سومخ) is an Iranian-born American professor and author.
+Saba T. Soomekh (صبا سومخ) is an American professor and author.

 Early life and education

 Soomekh was born in Tehran, Iran, to a Persian-Jewish family. to Hamid and Manijeh Soomekh.
-She is a sister of Hollywood actress Bahar Soomekh.
+She is a sister of Hollywood actress Bahar Soomekh and aunt of Bahar's son, 2024 Summer Paralympics double gold medalist Ezra Frech.
 The Iranian-Jewish family moved to Los Angeles, California in 1978 to escape the Islamic Revolution of Iran with Soomekh only two years old.

 She attended Beverly Hills High School and received her bachelor's degree from the University of California, Berkeley in 1998, her Masters in Theological Studies from Harvard Divinity School in 2001, and a Ph.D. in Religious Studies from the University of California, Santa Barbara.

 Teaching career

 Saba Soomekh is the associate director of research at UCLA's Alan D. Leve Center for Jewish Studies.
 She was previously a theological studies professor in the Religious Studies Department at California State University, Northridge and at Loyola Marymount University, where she also served as Interim Director of the Jewish Studies program.

 Soomekh also teaches at the University of California, Los Angeles and previously taught at California State University, Fullerton, American Jewish University and Santa Monica College.